kotcrab/ocr-reader/README.md

 Experimental text hooker page is also available, it can also highlight unknown words thanks to the JPDB integration.

-Please note that this app is in activate development.
-There are bugs, missing features and there might be breaking changes.

 ## Setup

 ### Requirements